 A Full Line of Articulated, All-Wheel Steer and Telescopic Wheel Loaders

-In 2019, Wacker Neuson introduced its first heavy-duty model, the articulated WL95.
-The WL95, with a 2-cu-yd bucket and straight bucket tipping load up to 14,394 lbs, offers performance with a high payload that allows operators to load, move and place materials more efficiently.
-Keeping with the Wacker Neuson tradition of offering machines with a compact design, the WL95 offers a compact package for a loader this size, which enables a tight turning radius and generous steering angle.
+Wacker Neuson’s heavy-duty model, the articulated WL95 with a 2-cu-yd bucket and straight bucket tipping load up to 14,394 lbs, offers performance with a high payload that allows operators to load, move and place materials more efficiently.
+Keeping with the Wacker Neuson tradition of offering machines with a compact design, the WL95 offers a compact design for a loader this size, which enables a tight turning radius and generous steering angle.

 The WL32, WL34, WL38, WL52, WL60, WL60T and WL95 are designed with an articulated joint, allowing the machine to pivot.
 When working in confined areas with tight turns and uneven terrain, these articulated wheel loaders are an excellent choice.
 The articulation joint allows the machine to access and operate in areas such as residential spaces, greenhouses and barns.
 The high degree of maneuverability and stability allow materials to be transported efficiently.

-The all-wheel steer wheel loaders, the AWS 5055, 8085, 8115 and 8085T, are designed with a rigid one-piece chassis that prevents shifts in the center of gravity at full turn.
-This ensures excellent stability, even when working on uneven ground and maintains a constant payload.
+The all-wheel steer wheel loaders, the 5055, 8085 and 8085T, are designed with a rigid one-piece chassis that prevents shifts in the center of gravity at full turn.
+This ensures unparalleled stability, even when working on uneven ground and maintains a constant payload.
 The AWS has a 40-degree steering angle on each axle that allows a high degree of maneuverability which helps to reduce transit and cycle times.
-Most AWS models feature three steering modes: four-wheel, two-wheel and crab steer.
+Most AWS models feature three steering modes; four-wheel, two-wheel and crab, which provide maximum maneuverability on the job.

 Advice to Buyers